Chorionic Villus Sampling (CVS)

 Risk of a sex-linked genetic disease

-Previous ultrasound with questionable or abnormal findings
+Previous ultrasound with abnormal results

 Abnormal cell-free DNA test